Commonwealth Attorney

 Click here for Third Order extending Declaration of Judicial Emergency in response to COVID-19

-Clerk of Court: Susan M. Herrington, Clerk
+Clerk of Court: Renee H. Nester, Clerk

 Email: rnester@vacourts.gov

-Debra Hensley, Deputy Clerk
+Debbie Hensley, Deputy Clerk

 Email: dhensley@vacourts.gov